 - Books with more than two translators

-- PEN will only accept submissions from publishers or literary agents; authors and translators may not submit their own book for this award.
+- PEN America will only accept submissions from publishers or literary agents; authors and translators may not submit their own book for this award.

 - Please download the Declaration of Eligibility here.
 Complete all fields and have a company executive sign in order to confirm the book’s eligibility.
 If eligible, please upload this form along with the rest of your application online.
 If the book does not meet the listed eligibility requirements, it will not be considered for this award.

 - Each submission is $85.* If you would like to pay by check, please click CHECK at checkout.
 Checks should be made out to PEN America.
 Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.
 Please note that submission fees are not refundable.

 - Mail one copy of the candidate’s book to the address below between June 1, 2019 and August 15, 2019.
 Please note that we accept galleys and bound manuscripts:

 PEN Poetry in Translation Prize

 588 Broadway, Suite 303